-The Maasai people are a semi-nomadic ethnic group that live in game reserves and national parks, and are generally spread out to occupy the African Great Lakes.
+The Maasai people are a semi-nomadic ethnic group that live in game reserves and national parks that generally spread out to occupy the African Great Lakes.
 This encompasses northern Tanzania, southern Kenya, and parts of Uganda, Burundi and Rwanda.

-Before the arrival of British explorers, the Maasai could easily move between the plains of the Serengeti, Masai Mara, and the western expanse of Lake Victoria.
-However since the colonial era, the Maasai are fragmented and restricted to living in certain areas, constricted by borders that they did not set themselves.
+Before the arrival of British explorers, the Maasai could easily move between the plains of the Serengeti, Maasai Mara, and the western expanse of Lake Victoria.
+However, since the colonial era, the Maasai are fragmented and restricted to living in certain areas, constricted by borders that they did not set themselves.

 There are many Maasai tribes, each varying slightly in custom and clothing, but each marked by their ability to speak the Maa tongue and a pastoralist lifestyle.
-Another distinct characteristic of a Maasai tribe is that the warriors are fearsome, courageous, disciplined, and are respected by many who have come to get to know them.
+Another distinct characteristic them is that the Maasai warriors are fearsome, courageous, disciplined, and respected by many who have come to get to know them.

 A ROUGH JOURNEY FROM BOYHOOD TO MANHOOD